-Even a mild case of iron toxicity may increase your risk for heart attack, diabetes and cirrhosis of the liver, according to the Iron Disorders Institute.
-If left untreated, an iron overload can even be fatal.
+The Iron Disorders Institute indicates that even a mild case of iron toxicity may increase your risk for heart attack, diabetes and cirrhosis of the liver.
+If left untreated, an iron overload can be fatal.
 However, your body requires minimum levels of iron to maintain red blood cell production and oxygen transport and to prevent anemia.

 Upper Limits of Iron Intake

-Your requirement for iron may also increase slightly if you've recently had a surgery or lost blood, if you have a condition that causes malabsorption of nutrients or inflammation in the digestive tract, such as celiac disease or Crohn's disease, or if you have kidney failure.
+Your requirement for iron may also increase slightly if you've recently had surgery or lost blood; if you have a condition that causes malabsorption of nutrients or inflammation in the digestive tract, such as celiac disease or Crohn's disease; or if you have kidney failure.
 Consult your doctor for proper dosing of iron supplements.

-Dosages Based on Type of Iron Supplement
+Dosage Based on Type of Iron Supplement

 The Office of Dietary Supplements notes that different types of iron supplements contain varying percentages of elemental iron.
-For this reason, the dosage or total milligrams of an iron supplement you can take before toxicity occurs depends upon the form of iron in your supplement.
-Talk with your heath care provider prior to taking any of these supplements.
+For this reason, the total milligrams or dosage of an iron supplement you can take before toxicity occurs depends on the form of iron in your supplement.
+Talk with your heath care provider prior to taking any of these supplements:

 Symptoms of Iron Toxicity